Undergraduate Catalog 2014-2015

 Susan Smith-Peter, Chairperson and Associate Professor

-Professors: Sandi Cooper, Samira Haj, Calvin B. Holder, Richard G. Powers, David Traboulay.
-Associate Professors: Sandra Gambetti, Eric Ivison, Catherine Lavender, Richard Lufrano, Jonathan Sassi, Susan Smith-Peter, Howard Weiner.
-Assistant Professors: Zara Anishanslin, John Dixon, Marcela Echeverri, Mark Lewis, Emmanuel M. Mbah, John Wing.
+Professors: Samira Haj, Calvin B. Holder, Richard G. Powers, Jonathan Sassi, David Traboulay.
+Associate Professors: Sandra Gambetti, Eric Ivison, Catherine Lavender, Mark Lewis, Richard Lufrano, Emmanuel Mbah, Susan Smith-Peter.
+Assistant Professors: Zara Anishanslin, Bryan Averbuch, Melissa Borja, John Dixon, Natalie (Tasha) Kimball, John Wing.

 The department offers a Bachelor’s degree and a Master’s degree in History.
 Its courses combine the traditional function of the scholarly examination of the past for its value in general education with the utilitarian concern for preparing students with the basic skills to enable them to live more meaningfully.
 It seeks to train future historians, to update the teaching of history by secondary school teachers, and to provide opportunities for lifelong education.
 History may also be taken as a minor.
 Assistant Professor John Dixon coordinates the Master’s degree program in History and Professor David Traboulay coordinates the interdisciplinary Master’s degree program in Liberal Studies.